 This item indicates if the primary graphics adapter uses the PCI or the AGP bus.
-The default AGP setting still lets the onboard display work and allows the use of a second display card installed in an AGP slot.
+The default PCI setting still lets the onboard display work and allows the use of a second display card installed in a PCI slot.

-Allocate IRQ for PCI VGA
+Allocate IRQ to PCI VGA